kennammp/alefpresite/docs/quickstart/setupguide.md

 'Accept': 'application/json'
 }

-response = requests.request("POST", url, headers=headers, data=payload)
+response = requests.request("PUT", url, headers=headers, data=payload)

 print(response.text)
 ```

 ## Apply site RANs to your Mobile Gateway

 Once you have configured the mobile network infrastructure, you can attach it to the site or sites where your APs and mobile endpoints will reside.
 Your onsite APs make up a RAN at each site, therefore, you need to tell your Mobile Gateway about the site RANs it will be serving.
-A Mobile gateway can serve many sites, which you can either provision when you first configure the Mobile Gateway, or later on.
+A Mobile gateway can serve many sites, which you can either provision when you first configure the Mobile Gateway (`POST`), or later on (`PUT`).

 Configure a **site RAN**: